-ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The five-year survival rate of people with an adrenal cortical cancer depends on different factors, including the extent (or stage ) of cancer at the time it is diagnosed, If the cancer is located only in the adrenal gland, the five-year relative survival rate is 65%.
-If the cancer has spread to nearby tissue or the regional lymph nodes, the five-year survival rate is 44%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 7%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people with an adrenal cortical cancer depends on different factors, including the extent (or stage ) of cancer at the time it is diagnosed.
 Other factors that affect survival include the age of the patient and whether the tumor produces hormones.

 It is important to remember that statistics on how many people survive this type of tumor are an estimate.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with an adrenal gland tumor.
 Talk with your doctor about what to expect with your specific diagnosis.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society (2015) and A Patient’s Guide to Adrenocortical Cancer (2012) from the University of Michigan Comprehensive Cancer Center.